YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario06/2_iSCSI_LUKS/README.md

 secret/luks-blog-content-iscsi   Opaque   2      2m3s
 ```

+Notice that there is a secret associated to this app.
+This object contains the passphrase to encrypt/decrypt the data in the PVC.
+Also, its name follows the template defined in the storage class (ie node-stage-secret-name: luks-${pvc.name}).

 ## B. Access the app

 It takes a few seconds for the POD to be in a *running* state